Procedures and policies regarding student attendance

 How to report an absence or late arrival:

 - Call 703-319-2319.
 Para español oprima tres.

-- Absent students whose parent/guardian does not call or send in a note receive an unexcused (UNX) absence.
+- Parents must contact the school within five days to excuse an absence.
+Students whose parent/guardian does not call or send in a note receive an unexcused (UNX) absence.

 Early Check-Out and Late Arrival:

 - A written note is required.
 Include the time, reason for check-out, parent/guardian signature, and parent daytime phone number.

 - No note?
 Parent/guardian must come in to the school and check students out in person.

 - If a student gets sick during the day, the clinic aide will contact a parent/guardian.